dadoug/gneasy-genkey/Readme.md

 [the Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
 by combining the standard tools like
 `getopt`, `which`, `mktemp`, `grep`, `awk`, `mkdir`, `head`, and `shred`.
-Mileage may vary for users of Unix derived systems (like \*BSD and OSX).
+Mileage may vary for users of Unix derived systems (like \*BSD and OS X).
 Unix users may need to install [getopt(1)](http://linux.die.net/man/1/getopt) in order to use this software.